 You may find that the Service/Maintenance Charge you pay is higher, or lower, than that of a neighbour, but this does not mean that it is wrong.
 The amount payable is dependent on a number of factors including but not limited to the size of the property.

 You should always refer to your lease or transfer to establish what proportion of any Service/Maintenance Charge is payable by you, and then if you feel there is a disparity refer to us for further guidance and/or information.

-You may pay your charges by cheque, bank transfer, credit or debit card.
-In certain circumstances our clients may countenance a deferred payment arrangement, such as monthly standing order.
+You may pay your charges by cheque, bank transfer, direct debit and debit card.
+In certain circumstances our clients may countenance a deferred payment arrangement, such as monthly standing order / direct debit.

 Details as to payment options available to you will be included with any demand we may issue on behalf of our client.

 The running of the development and the provision of services is entirely dependent upon funds being available to discharge contractural obligations.
 These funds come from you and your fellow owners/leaseholders, and if they are not forthcoming the company may not be able to continue providing services.